-- a.
-Sections 550.218(a) and 550.249(a) require that you base projected emissions on the maximum rated capacity of the equipment associated with your activities, but you may use modified emissions factors if you propose using emission reduction measures.
-If you base your emissions calculations on the use of emission reduction measures or modified emission factors, you will need to submit the worksheets and the documentation described in Sections 3 and 4, Emission Reduction Measures and Verification of Nondefault Emission Factors. - b.
-You must base the projected emissions on the maximum rated capacity of the equipment and throughput of the facility.
+a.
+Sections 550.218(a) and 550.249(a) require that you base the emissions on the maximum rated capacity of the equipment associated with your activities, but you may use modified emissions factors if you propose using emission reduction measures.
+If you base your emissions calculations on the use of emission reduction measures or modified emission factors, you will need to submit the

+- worksheets and the documentation described in Sections 3 and 4, Emission Reduction Measures and Verification of Nondefault Emission Factors. - b.
+Sections 550.218(a)(3) and 550.249(a)(4) require that you base the projected emissions on the maximum rated capacity of the equipment and throughput of the facility.
 Run time on production equipment must be operating at 24 hours a day, 365 days per year.
 If there is equipment with matching back-ups and the equipment and back-ups will not operate simultaneously, then demonstrate in the forms that the combined equipment operates for a total of 24 hours a day, 365 days a year. - c.
-You must base emissions calculations on the duration of the proposed exploration, development, and production activities. - d.
-If you have not determined the specific drilling equipment unit(s) you will use but you know the type of unit, you must use the maximum emission estimates for the type of drilling unit(s) that you will use according to § 550.218(a)(4) or § 550.249(a)(5).
-BOEM recommends that you use the maximum horsepower values from your fleet or inventory. - e.
-The rated horsepower reported in the forms should match the horsepower on the appropriate nameplate attached to the actual equipment.
+Sections 550.218(a) and 550.249(a) require that you base the emissions calculations on the duration of the proposed exploration, development, and production activities. - d.
+Sections 550.218 (a)(4) and 550.249(a)(5) require that if you have not determined the specific drilling unit(s) you will use, but you know the type of drilling unit, you must use the maximum emission estimates for the type of drilling unit(s) that you will use.
+BOEM recommends that you use the maximum horsepower values of any unit in your fleet.
+If you are not sure what the maximum horsepower is, it is recommended using the values in BOEM's most recent emissions inventory. - e.
+The rated horsepower reported in the forms should match that on the nameplate attached to the actual equipment.

-3. Emission Reduction Measures
+3. Emission Reduction Measures.

 a.
-If your calculation of the maximum projected emissions includes emissions reduction measures, you must follow §§ 550.218(b) and 550.249(b).
+If your calculation of the maximum projected emissions includes emissions reduction measure(s), you must follow 550.218(b) and 550.249(b).
 BOEM recommends that you use the format below to describe the emission reduction measure(s).